beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 request_update
 : Indicates whether the recipient of the KeyUpdate should respond with its own KeyUpdate.
 If an implementation receives any other value, it MUST terminate the connection with an "illegal_parameter" alert.
 {:br }

 The KeyUpdate handshake message is used to indicate that the sender is updating its sending cryptographic keys.
 This message can be sent by either peer after it has sent a Finished message.
-Implementations that receive a KeyUpdate message prior to receiving a Finished message
-MUST terminate the connection with an "unexpected_message" alert.
+Implementations that receive a KeyUpdate message prior to receiving a Finished message MUST terminate the connection with an "unexpected_message" alert.
-After sending a KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in
+After sending a KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in {{updating-traffic-keys}}.
-{{updating-traffic-keys}}.
 Upon receiving a KeyUpdate, the receiver MUST update its receiving keys.

 If the request_update field is set to "update_requested" then the receiver MUST send a KeyUpdate of its own with request_update set to "update_not_requested" prior to sending its next application data record.
-This mechanism allows either side to force an update to the entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
+This mechanism allows either side to force an update to the entire connection.
+If an implementation receives multiple KeyUpdates while it is silent, it MUST respond with a single update.
 Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate with request_update set to update_requested and receiving the peer's KeyUpdate, because those messages may already be in flight.
 However, because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten